Hidden parks & gardens in Singapore

 Nestled between Punggol Point Walk and Riverside Walk, the Punggol Promenade Nature Walk is the most convenient riverside escape for all North-Easties.

 Considering that it’s pretty far from any HDB estates, it’s thus the perfect location to recharge away from Punggol’s concrete jungle.
-With the 2.4KM trail past the breathtaking Punggol coastline, it’s just what the doctor ordered for a refreshing change of scene away from your home.
+With the 2.4KM trail past the breathtaking Punggol coastline, it’s a screensaver come to life.

 Drive along the Tampines Expressway, and chances are, you would’ve spotted the Sengkang Floating Wetland.